sptrakesh/mongo-service/README.md

 * *Single-Document* - For single document updates the full updated stored document (`document`) and basic information about the associated version history document (`history`) are returned.
-* *Multi-Document* - For multi-document updates, a list BSON object ids for successful updates (`success`), failed updates (`failure`), and the basic information about the version history documents (`history`).
+* *Multi-Document* - For multi-document updates, an array of BSON object ids for successful updates (`success`), failed updates (`failure`), and the basic information about the version history documents (`history`).